-There is currently no No Jab No Play legislation in place for SA, WA, ACT, NT and Tasmania.
+There is currently no No Jab No Play legislation in place for SA, ACT, NT and Tasmania.

 Importantly, such a request / requirement is not a requirement for your child to be vaccinated.
 This is a documentation request / requirement, not a vaccination requirement.

 This information is collected to enable unvaccinated children to be temporarily excluded in the event of outbreaks of so-called vaccine-preventable diseases, when such exclusions are authorised by state-based Public Health Acts.